Guide to Using Contrast in Photography

 The tone goes a long way to defining the different elements in an image.
 For that matter, our eyes and the optic system does the same thing.

-Black and white photography depends on contrast to create image definition – the difference between the black areas and white areas builds the composition.
+Black and white photography (see examples) depends on contrast to create image definition – the difference between the black areas and white areas builds the composition.

 A great example is the stark tonal contrast between a full moon and a pitch-black night sky.
 The tonal values are extreme, with minimal mid-tone greys other than those captured on the surface of the moon.